abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-10-09-Java-Memory-Model.md

 The above diagram shows how it looks like.
 As you go down from Registers to RAM, size increases, latency increases, and things get further from the processor.

-## Order of Execution

- - Performance driven changes by Compiler, JVM or CPU-
 ## Field Visibility

-Whenever we talk about “visibility” - it's in reference to vsisbility to among threads.
+Whenever we talk about “visibility” - it's in reference to visibility to among threads.

 ### Concurrency